ember-learn/ember-blog/source/2019-12-16-countdown-to-the-new-year-2019-ember-intl.md

 Using ember-intl we can build Ember apps that are accessible beyond language barriers - making it more fun to share our app with friends all around the world!

 [Check out ember-intl on Ember Observer](https://emberobserver.com/addons/ember-intl)!
-If you are a fan of multi-locale apps and you're using internationalisation addons yourself, let us know in the comments which ones are you favorite and the most fun to use!
+If you are a fan of multi-locale apps and you're using internationalisation addons yourself, let us know in the comments which ones are your favorite and the most fun to use!